AfriwanAhda/AfriwanLib/README.md

 ```
 ## [<img src="https://github.com/AfriwanAhda/FileDemo/blob/master/loadimage.gif" width="28.1" height="50" alt="Load Image Demo"/>](https://diponten.com)    &nbsp;&nbsp;    Load Image

+Load the image, although there is no internet connection you can see the image that have been loaded before, so it faster to display the image and saving internet quota.

 Load image from url without background:
 ```groovy
 image_view.loadImage(imageUrl: "url")